Kneaded celadon Akebono tea bowl by Suwa Sozan

 Width: 13.9cm Height: 6.4cm

-This piece, the "Nerikomi Seiji Akebono Tea Bowl," was inspired by the famous phrase "Spring is the dawn" at the beginning of "The Pillow Book."
-It is a matcha bowl created using the "nerikomi" technique, in which five colors of porcelain clay - white porcelain, celadon, indigo blue porcelain, red porcelain, and yellow porcelain - are layered and ground in one go on a potter's wheel.
-As the darkness of night fades and the sky changes from ultramarine to pink and then to a faint golden color - this instantaneous change in color is reflected on the surface of the bowl in a layered gradation, bringing the feeling of "dawn" to the tea ceremony.
+This "Nerikomi Celadon Akebono Tea Bowl" was inspired by the famous opening line of "The Pillow Book," "Spring is the dawn," and is a matcha bowl created using the "nerikomi" technique, in which five colors of porcelain clay - white porcelain, celadon, indigo porcelain, red porcelain, and yellow porcelain - are layered and turned in one go on a potter's wheel.
+As the darkness of night fades, the sky changes from ultramarine to pink and then to a faint golden hue - this instantaneous change in color is reflected in a layered gradation on the surface of the bowl, bringing an atmosphere of dawn to the tea ceremony.

 Curved rim

-The rim is slightly curved outward, so it does not hinder the movement of the tea whisk and is smooth on the lips.
-The pale indigo layer running along the rim suggests the deep ultramarine color just before dawn.
+The rim is slightly curved outwards, allowing for smooth movement of the tea whisk and a smooth feel on the lips.
+The pale blue layer running along the rim suggests the deep ultramarine blue just before dawn.

 Shallow spreading prospects

-The inside of the glass is shallow, and the kneaded pattern gently converges towards the bottom.
-When matcha is poured into the glass, the green liquid surface is reminiscent of the first sun rising into the dawn sky, creating a vivid contrast of colors.
+The inside of the cup is shallow, and the kneaded pattern gently converges towards the bottom.
+When matcha is poured into the cup, the green liquid surface is reminiscent of the first day of the year rising into the dawn sky, creating a vivid contrast of colors.

 The base is carved low and flares outward slightly.
-It feels stable when held in the palm of your hand, and is both light in appearance and practical.
-A layer of yellow porcelain peeks out from the side of the base, suggesting a golden streak of dawn.
+It feels stable in the palm of your hand, and combines a light appearance with practicality.
+A yellow porcelain layer peeks out from the side of the base, suggesting a golden ray of dawn.

-III.
-The kneading technique and glaze tone - the depth of the layers that hold the color of "Akebono"
+Nerikomi technique and glaze tone - The depth of the layers that hold the color of "Akebono"

-Layered Structure of Five-Colored Porcelain Clay <br data-start="650" data-end="653">White porcelain, celadon, blue porcelain, red porcelain, and yellow porcelain are rolled out in that order into plates, then stacked dozens of times and rolled into a cylinder, which is then shaped on a potter's wheel as a core of clay.
-As the clay rotates, the layers form a spiral, and stripes like the bands of clouds floating in the dawn sky appear spontaneously.
+Layered structure of five-colored porcelain clay <br data-start="650" data-end="653">White porcelain, celadon, blue porcelain, red porcelain, and yellow porcelain are rolled out into sheets in that order, then stacked dozens of times and rolled into a cylinder, which is then shaped on a potter's wheel as a core clay.
+As the clay rotates, the layers form a spiral, and stripes like the bands of clouds floating in the dawn sky spontaneously appear.
 No two tea bowls have the same appearance.

-A veil of transparent celadon glaze <br data-start="790" data-end="793">After shaping, the entire surface is covered in highly transparent celadon glaze and then reduced-fired.
-The glaze layer acts as a glassy membrane that envelops the internal layered pattern and creates a faint, misty blur when exposed to light.
-The celadon layer suggests the afterglow of the night, the red layer the rose hue of dawn, the yellow layer the sunlight that is just beginning to shine through, and the white porcelain layer softly melts everything together.
+A veil of transparent celadon glaze <br data-start="790" data-end="793">After shaping, the entire piece is covered in a highly transparent celadon glaze and then reduced-fired.
+The glaze layer acts as a glassy membrane that envelops the internal layered pattern and catches the light to create a faint, misty blur.
+The celadon layer suggests the afterglow of the night, the red layer the rose hue of dawn, the yellow layer the sunlight just beginning to shine through, and the white porcelain layer softly blends everything together.

-The feel of the glaze surface <br data-start="950" data-end="953">The glaze surface is smooth and smooth, and feels as if it clings to your fingertips.
+The feel of the glaze <br data-start="950" data-end="953">The glaze surface is smooth and smooth, and feels as if it is clinging to your fingertips.
 Along with the visual gradation, the tranquility of the texture soothes the mind through the palm of your hand.

-Harmony with Matcha <br data-start="1335" data-end="1338">The vivid green of the matcha emerges from the five-colored layers, creating a visual effect as if "spring buds" have appeared inside the tea bowl.
+Harmony with Matcha <br data-start="1335" data-end="1338">The vivid green of the matcha emerges from the five-colored layers, creating a visual effect that makes it seem as if "spring buds" have appeared inside the tea bowl.

-Lighting Effects <br data-start="1409" data-end="1412">When illuminated by the warm light of lanterns or candles, the red and yellow porcelain layers glow softly, while the blue porcelain layer deepens the pre-dawn silence.
-The mysterious scenery is particularly striking in the evening seating.
+Lighting Effects <br data-start="1409" data-end="1412">When illuminated by the warm light of lanterns and candles, the red and yellow porcelain layers glow softly, while the blue porcelain layer deepens the pre-dawn silence.
+The mysterious scenery is particularly striking at night.

 "The Pillow Book" and "Akebono"

 Sei Shonagon's painting "Akebono" is a momentary feast of colors where darkness and light intertwine.
-Suwa Sozan IV has translated these words into layers of porcelain clay, attempting a new expression of celadon that crosses the boundaries of literature and ceramics.
+Suwa Sozan IV has translated these words into layers of porcelain clay, attempting a new celadon expression that crosses the boundaries of literature and ceramics.

-The "Sozan Celadon" established by the first Sozan Suwa was a monochromatic jade color, but the fourth generation expanded the possibilities of celadon by incorporating color and rhythm through multi-layering.
-The five-color kneading is rare even within the Suwa family, and requires a high level of balance between color design and firing management.
+The "Sozan Celadon" established by the first Suwa Sozan was a master of the single-colored jade green, but the fourth generation has expanded the possibilities of celadon by incorporating color and rhythm through multi-layering.
+Nerikomi using five colors is rare even within the Suwa family, and requires a high level of balance between color design and firing control.

 The Challenge of the Yellow Magnet Layer

-Yellow porcelain is prone to oxidation and develops color easily, but it is also difficult to make because it easily loses color when fired in reduction.
-In this work, trace amounts of iron and titanium are added to the kaolin, creating a mixture that maintains a pale lemon yellow color even when fired in reduction.
-The complementary color relationship with the indigo layer makes the brilliance of "Akebono" stand out even more.
+Yellow porcelain is prone to oxidation and develops color easily, but it is also difficult to remove color when fired in reduction.
+This work adds trace amounts of iron and titanium to the kaolin, achieving a blend that maintains a pale lemon yellow color even when fired in reduction.
+The complementary color relationship with the indigo layer further accentuates the brilliance of "Akebono."

-The 4th Suwa Sozan (born in Kyoto in 1970) was trained by the 3rd Suwa Sozan and the 12th Nakamura Sotetsu , a lacquer artist, and took over the name in 2002.
-Based on his research into celadon, he uses a variety of techniques such as hotarude, tobiseiji, and nerikomi celadon, and upholds the philosophy that "a piece should have a story and be completed in harmony with the user's heart."
-This tea bowl is imbued with the desire to entrust the "infinite possibilities hidden between night and morning" to the palm of your hand, and to bring a breath of spring to the moment of tea ceremony.
+Suwa Sozan IV (born in Kyoto in 1970) was trained by Suwa Sozan III and lacquer artist Nakamura Sotetsu XII, and succeeded to the title in 2002.
+Based on his research into celadon, he utilizes a variety of techniques, including Hotarude, Tobiseiji, and Nerikomi celadon , and upholds the philosophy that "each piece should have a story to tell, and be completed in harmony with the user's heart."
+This tea bowl is imbued with the desire to place "the infinite possibilities hidden between night and morning" in the palm of your hand, bringing a breath of spring to the moment of your tea ceremony.

-The "Nerikomi Seiji Akebono Tea Bowl" is a masterpiece that recreates the spring dawn depicted in "The Pillow Book" on a vessel, embracing the tranquil jade-colored celadon with the indigo evening, the crimson twilight, and the yellow morning light.
-It embodies dignity and elegance rather than extravagance, and when matcha is poured into it, the green light paints the dawn sky.
-This work, which is the culmination of the refined sense of form and the Nerikomi technique of the fourth generation Suwa Sozan , brings the changing of the seasons and literary emotion to the tea ceremony, and will surely bring a gentle hope and a breath of new life to the hearts of those who see it.
+The "Nerikomi Celadon Akebono Tea Bowl" is a masterpiece that recreates the spring dawn depicted in "The Pillow Book" on a vessel, incorporating the tranquil jade-colored celadon with the indigo lingering night, crimson twilight, and yellow morning light.
+It embodies dignity and elegance rather than extravagance, and when matcha is poured into it, the green light dyes the dawn sky.
+This work, the culmination of the refined sculptural sense and nerikomi techniques of Suwa Sozan IV, brings the changing of the seasons and literary sentiment to the tea ceremony, and is sure to bring a gentle breath of hope and rebirth to the hearts of those who see it.

 Share